-Conjoined twins have long been the subject of great scientific curiosity due in part to the rarity of the condition as well as to the many different ways in which siblings can become anatomically connected to one another.
-Fueled by that curiosity, a Soviet physiologist named Pyotr Anokhin - who had been studying the development and structure of human circulatory and nervous systems - made Masha and Dasha Krivoshlyapova the focus of many of his science experiments, experiments that were conducted for the majority of their lives.
+Conjoined twins have long been the subject of great curiosity due in part to the rarity of the condition.
+Not to mention, many different ways exists for siblings to become anatomically connected to one another.
+Fueled by that curiosity, a Soviet physiologist named Pyotr Anokhin - who studied the development and structure of human circulatory and nervous systems - made Masha and Dasha Krivoshlyapova the focus of many of his science experiments - experiments that were conducted for the majority of their lives.

 These USSR-approved experiments on conjoined twins subjected the sisters to torture, isolation, and a life greatly lacking in typical human interactions.
-Adding to the complexity of Masha and Dasha Krivoshlyapova's situation is the fact that the sisters had diametrically clashing personalities - one showing the traits of a psychopath and the other an empath.
+Adding to the complexity of Masha and Dasha Krivoshlyapova's situation, the sisters had diametrically clashing personalities - one showing the traits of a psychopath and the other an empath.

-A Soviet physiologist by the name of Pyotr Anokhin dedicated his career to conducting experiments that sought to pinpoint the different functions of the human circulatory and central nervous systems, specifically when a person was sleep-deprived, subjected to extreme temperature changes, or denied sustenance.
+A Soviet physiologist named Pyotr Anokhin dedicated his career to conducting experiments that sought to pinpoint the different functions of the human circulatory and central nervous systems, specifically when a person was sleep-deprived, subjected to extreme temperature changes, or denied sustenance.
 So, when conjoined twins Masha and Dasha were born in Moscow in 1950 possessing one body that contained a joint circulatory system and two separate nervous systems, Anokhin saw them as the perfect subjects for his future experimentation.

-Shortly after they were born, the twins were taken from their mother, who was told that they had died of pneumonia just after birth; however, in reality, they had been transported to a nearby medical institute in Moscow where they became the subjects of extensive, life-altering experiments.
+Shortly after they were born, the twins were taken from their mother, who was told they had died of pneumonia just after birth.
+In reality, the sisters were transported to a nearby medical institute in Moscow where they became the subjects of extensive, life-altering experiments.

 Scientists Effectively Tortured The Girls Under The Guise Of Experimentation

-Since Masha and Dasha shared the same circulatory system, but had separate nervous systems, scientists were particularly interested in testing each twin's reaction (or lack thereof) to the other twin's physical distress.
-The experiments they conducted involved tactics such as covering one twin in ice while the other twin would be carefully observed for a reaction.
+Since Masha and Dasha shared the same circulatory system but had separate nervous systems, scientists were particularly interested in testing each twin's reaction (or lack thereof) to the other twin's physical distress.
+The experiments they conducted involved tactics like covering one twin in ice while the other twin would be carefully observed for a reaction.
 Similar experiments were also conducted with extreme heat, painful stimuli, and even the injection of radioactive iodine.

-There Is Video Documentation Of The Experimentation The Girls Were Subjected To
+Video Documentation Of The Experiments The Girls Were Subjected To Exists

 Masha Displayed Many Personality Traits Consistent With Psychopathy

-As the sisters grew older, they became friends with a woman named Juliet Butler, who claims that Masha would scream threats at Dasha while physically attacking her.
-Butler also noted that Masha often refused to let Dasha speak for herself in many of the trio's conversations, as well as alleging that Masha compulsively lied and showed narcissistic tendencies.
+As the sisters grew older, they became friends with a woman named Juliet Butler, who claims Masha would scream threats at Dasha while physically attacking her.
+Butler also noted that Masha often refused to let Dasha speak for herself in many of the trio's conversations, and alleged that Masha compulsively lied and showed narcissistic tendencies.